¿SUV hambrientos de tierras raras como desafío para la transición energética?

 Because rare earths represent a bottleneck for the electric mobility transition, Marcel Weil from the Karlsruhe Institute for Technology Assessment and Systems Analysis views the SUV trend critically.
 This is because the demand for critical metals for electric vehicles is expected to increase drastically by 2050.

 We, on the other hand, believe it is wrong to dictate to consumers which cars they should drive.
-Instead, we should provide industry and consumers with access to the raw materials for the transportation of the future.
-By investing in neodymium oxide and dysprosium oxide, you bring these raw materials to Europe and, as a side benefit, have the prospect of attractive, tax-free returns.
+Instead, we should provide industry and consumers with access to the commodities for the transportation of the future.
+By investing in neodymium oxide and dysprosium oxide, you bring these commodities to Europe and, as a side benefit, have the prospect of attractive, tax-free returns.